 2 T. vegan mayo

 4 t. curry powder

-3 T. chopped fresh herbs (optional)
+3 T. fresh lemon juice

 Cooking Beans Beans are a very important and incredibly healthy source of protein.
 Protein is important for everyone and especially for vegetarians.
 All beans are loaded with fiber, which aids in reducing cholesterol, they’re extremely versatile, and they’re also economical to use.
 Historically one of the oldest and most widespread pantry staple, beans are now […]